monbiote/WWII_Aerial_Bombing_Operations/README.md

 This repository hosts an in-depth R analysis of World War II aerial bombing operations.
 The project is aimed at uncovering patterns, strategies, and impacts of these operations through data-driven insights.

+## Acknowledgements
+Lt Col Jenns Robertson of the US Air Force developed the Theater History of Operations Reports (THOR) and posted them online after receiving Department of Defense approval.

 ## Project Structure

 - `WWII_Bombing_Operations.ipynb`: The primary Jupyter Notebook with the analysis.